maxtoroq/MvcAccount/docs/api/MvcAccount.Password.Change/SavedViewModel/README.md

 SavedViewModel Class
 ====================
-Holds data for the PasswordSaved view.
+Holds data for the Saved view.

 Inheritance Hierarchy